 “Last week we were talking about your frustrations about not being promoted.
 I have a couple of ideas about that.
 Do you want to talk about them?
 Either way is fine, but I thought I’d offer.”

 Or, “That was a tough conversation during today’s staff meeting.
 It’s hard to present ideas and not have them be embraced.
 I have a couple of thoughts about ways you can approach the conversation during the next meeting.
-Want to talk about them?”
+Do you want to talk about them?”

-If you make the invitation to talk, the other person has to be able to say no. An invitation is only an invitation if no is an acceptable answer.
-You can’t ask if the person wants your input and then keep talking even if he verbally or physically said no.
+If you extend the invitation to talk, the other person has to be able to say no. An invitation is only an invitation if “no” is an acceptable answer.
+You can’t ask if the person wants your input and then keep talking if he verbally or physically said no.